unhindered-ec/unhindered-ec/README.md

 version, since versions provided by your system package manager might be out of date.

+There are three other tools that you might need to install depending on your system:

+- To install `rustup` you will need the `curl` utility
+- To download and interact with the `unhindered-ec` code, you'll probably want to use `git`
+- To build the system, the Rust compiler requires `cc`, so you will a C toolchain like `gcc` or `clang`.

 ### Running the system

 Probably the first question is whether you're evolving fixed-length